DonovanReyes/azure-virtual-machines/README.md

 - Select create, then select Azure virtual machine
 - You will need to select the resource group, the region, and create a name for the virtual machine
     - For this tutorial we will name the virtual machine VMtutorial
-    - Use same resource group and region as step 2/3
+    - Use same resource group and region as steps 2 & 3

 <p align="center">
 <img src="https://imgur.com/6swt4ST.png" height="70%" width="70%" alt="Azure Free Account"/> <img src="https://imgur.com/Y67tTKW.png" height="70%" width="70%" alt="Azure Free Services"/>